 We raise 100% grass-fed Hereford and Normande beef cattle.
 Our beef herd numbers 25 head and is completely pasture raised with access to shelter in bad weather.
 Cattle are meant to graze, and that's exactly what they do on our farm with plenty of pasture at hand: Shillelagh Glen Farms is approximatley 800 acres with about one-third of that in pasture and the remaining acreage split between hay fields and woods.

-We partner with Weber Meats in Cuba City, Wisconsin to process our beef (Weber Meats is certified organic by the Iowa Department of Agriculture and Land Stewardship), and we sell our beef three different ways: by the cut, bundle, and share.
+We partner with Weber Meats in Cuba City, Wisconsin to process our beef (Weber Meats is certified organic by the Iowa Department of Agriculture and Land Stewardship) and sell our beef by the individual cut only.
+Sorry, beef shares and bundles are not available.
+We offer the following individual cuts, subject to availability:

 We make our grass-fed cheese seasonally, from May through November when our girls are on pasture.
 Hand crafted in small batches and made from our girls' milk only, we're known for our nonpasteurized or "raw milk" cheese (it has a devoted following!), but also make some cheeses with pasteurized milk, including mozzarella and monterey jack with jalapeno pepper.